milon101/Regression/Multiple Regression/README.md

-# Multiple Regression using gradient descent
+# Multiple Regression using gradient descent and scikit-learn
-# Multiple Regression using scikit-learn